The heart of a convex body: Dimension of the heart and symmetries

 for every $\om\in\SSN,$ and hence $x\in\ccK$ by \eqref{cuore_R}.
 Thus, $B(x,r)\subset\ccK$ --- a contradiction to the fact that $1\le k\le N-1.$ Hence, $\cR_\cK(\theta)=\langle M_\cK,\theta\rangle$ and $\cK$ is $\theta$-symmetric by Proposition \ref{lm:baricentro}. \end{proof}

-\begin{oss} It is clear that the dimension of the heart only gives information on the {\it minimal} number of symmetries of a convex body: the example of a ball is quite explicative.
+\begin{remark} It is clear that the dimension of the heart only gives information on the {\it minimal} number of symmetries of a convex body: the example of a ball is quite explicative.